odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Note that we use the DI container to build the Slim App instance and to load the application settings.
 This allows us to configure the infrastructure services, like the database connection, mailer etc. within the DI container.
+All settings are just passed as an simple array, so we have no special class identifier (FQCN) here.

+The `App::class` identifier is needed to ensure that we use the same App object in the whole application and to ensure that the App object uses the same DI container object.

+The `ResponseFactoryInterface` entry is optional, but later needed for some custom middlewares that depend of that specific interface.

 ## Bootstrap